A Veteran’s Resume and Job Hunting Guide

 Dear Ms. Amherst,

-Though my time in the U.S. Air Force is five years behind me, the traits I picked up there—including diligence and respect—have served me well in the private sector, as has my array of computer skills.
-My hope is that I receive the opportunity to bring my attention to detail and technical abilities to bear at SKS Solutions as your new Cybersecurity Specialist.
+Though my time in the U.S. Air Force is five years behind me, the traits I picked up there — including diligence and respect — have served me well in the private sector, as has my array of computer skills.
+I hope to bring my attention to detail and technical abilities to work at SKS Solutions as your new cybersecurity specialist.

-I believe your organization’s stated mission—to go above and beyond for every client—is a noble and accomplishable one, especially with employees with backgrounds like mine in the fold.
+Your organization’s stated mission to go above and beyond for every client is a noble and accomplishable one, especially with employees with backgrounds like mine in the fold.
 These military and private-sector highlights show the type of employee SKS Solutions would be getting:

 • At my current organization, I have helped maintain 99.9% server uptime.